ConnorGray/path_finding/README.md

 # path_finding

-A pathfinding library for Dart
+A pathfinding library for Dart.

 Find it on [pub](https://pub.dartlang.org/packages/path_finding).